hykilpikonna/CSC110-Project/src/report/report_document.md

 ## COVID-19 Posting Frequency

-First, we analyzed how frequently the users in these three datasets are posing about COVID-19.
+First, we analyzed how frequently the users in these three datasets are posing about COVID-19 (ignoring retweets).
 Initially, we were expecting that most people will post about COVID-19 because this pandemic is very relevant to every one of us.
 However, we found that there are many people in our samples didn't post about COVID-19 at all.
 The following table shows how many people in each sample didn't post or posted less than 1% about COVID-19:

 @include `/freq/didnt-post.md`